 Apart from these substances, they also contain high quantities of carotenoids, which help prevent all forms of cancer and protect the brain in the process.

-Strawberries also help counter age-induced deficits in the brain process, by countering the effects of ageing such as providing calcium and invoking the release of dopamine- the ‘happy chemical’.
-This does wonders for the brain’s overall health.
+Strawberries also help counter age-induced deficits in the brain process, by countering the effects of aging such as providing calcium and invoking the release of dopamine- the ‘happy chemical’.
+This does wonder for the brain’s overall health.

 Blackcurrants are one of the best sources of polyphenols which have anti-inflammatory properties along with their antimicrobial and antibacterial properties.
 They are known to contain certain polyphenols that are rich in fibrils.
 These fibrils, in turn, slow down the inflammation of the brain cells and hence help to prevent the onset of diseases such as Alzheimer’s.

-Not only do blueberries have antioxidant and anti-inflammatory properties, they also exhibit properties that help reverse the ageing process of the mind.
+Not only do blueberries have antioxidant and anti-inflammatory properties, but they also exhibit properties that help reverse the aging process of the mind.
 They aid the synthesis of certain proteins in the brain that help fight the degenerative effects of ageing.

 Preclinical trials have also shown that they positively impact cell signalling and the development of cell and cell synapses as well.